don1138/blender-qle/README.md

 ## Notes
 - Using World light is a bit of a cheat, but I like how it evens out the backdrop.
 - If you want a true "Studio" setup, turn the **QLE World** strength to `0` and increase the power of the **Area Fill** light.
-- You may also want to angle some bounce cards (I use a basic mesh plane with `Properties > Object Properties > Visibility > Ray Visibility > Camera` and `Glossy` turned off) on the ground in front of your model to lessen the bottom shadows.
+- You may also want to angle some bounce cards on the ground in front of your model to lessen the bottom shadows.
+I use a basic mesh plane with `Properties > Object Properties > Visibility > Ray Visibility > Camera` and `Glossy` turned off.
 <br><br>

 <p align="center">